BrianSturgis/Suggestion/README.md

 # Week 2 Friday project "suggestion"

-#### Programing language , 10/23/2020
+##### HTML,CSS, and Javascript , 10/23/2020

 #### By **Brian Sturgis**

 ## Detailed Description

 This application asks five questions in order to give an answer.
 The application is using branching and forms to achieve this.
+Simply answer the questions and press the "click Here" button.

 Note the application is run from and is represented in the index.html